 In Deadly Premonition, the killer is revealed to be George Woodman.
 It's also revealed that he had an abuse mother who beat him so bad, she left horrible scars on his back and one on the side of his face that still bleeds when he becomes emotional.
 During the boss fight after he's seriously injured for the first time, he starts begging for his mother not to beat him.
 It's also revealed that George was holding his hatred for women deep inside because he was in love with Emily who he believed was special, but starts his killing spree after she rejected him and let himself be manipulated by the game's true big bad.

-The title character of Misao has a pretty lengthy story.
+The title character of Misao has a pretty tragic story.
 Her whole backstory is revealed whether the player chooses to kill Tohma or Mr. Sohta.
 Years prior to the story, she was bullied by other kids.
 Her childhood friend, Kudoh, initially started defending her and even hung out with her.
 However, he started getting teased and eventually stopped spending time with her.
 Then, within the last few weeks of her life, she started dating Tohma, which seemed nice at first.
 She then finds one of her texts on the school board and was targeted by Yoshino and her group.
-She evem saw Tohma with Saotome one day and found out who posted her message.
+She even saw Tohma with Saotome one day and found out who posted her message.
 Eventually, Yoshino had a boy sexually assault her in the bathroom and this finally broke her.
-Later that night, Sohta found her in and Misao tells him everything.
+Later that night, Sohta found her crying in a stall and Misao told him everything.
 He seemed to be understanding at first, but he then started making advances.
-This caused her to regret him and being killed and chopped up by him.
+Frightened, she let out a Big "NO!", which angered him and he strangled her.
 It's pretty understandable why Misao would be upset by the people in her life.
 All, if not most, of them have caused pain in her life and she wanted some retribution for their actions.

 Oddly enough, Mr. Sohta has one himself.
 For as long as he could remember, no one has accepted him for some reason.
-A majority of his class regretted him for his appearance and deemed him disgusting.
-Even when he tried to do something nice, there was something that went horribly wrong.
+A majority of his class rejected him for his appearance and deemed him disgusting.
+Even when he tried to do something nice, there was something that went horribly wrong (such as trying to save a dying cat and returning a handkerchief to a classmate).
 One day, a girl he had a crush on decided to start hanging out with him.
-She seemed to be the first person to accept him, but she later revealed that she didn't like him at all.
-Since he was developing feelings for her because of the "misunderstanding", she thought it best to stop meeting with him.
+She seemed to be the first person to accept him, but when he confessed to her, she rejected him, claiming her time with him was done out of pity.
+Because of this, she thought it best to stop meeting with him.
 This was the last straw for him and he finally broke.
 He shook her violently while demanding to know why no one accepted him.
 You can only access this backstory by obtaining the official ending.

 The Tales games love making the villains sympathetic.
 In Tales of Graces, the main villain Lambda is an all powerful being who was a result of a team of researchers trying to save their planet from wasting away.
 Lambda was originally a semi-human child, and one of the researchers treated him as his son, being nice to him and teaching him things one would teach a human child.
 The other researchers felt that Lambda was unsafe, and wanted to destroy him, killing Lambda's only friend in their attempt.